Home Dental Care

 Good dental care starts with you.
 You can make sure that you have a functional and healthy smile by properly brushing and flossing your teeth every day.
-Our dentists, Dr. Chelsea Longlet and Dr. Michael Longlet, will be happy to examine you and the members of your family and make some recommendations on what you can do to step up your dental hygiene routine at home.
+Our dentists, Dr. Chelsea Longlet, Dr. Michael Longlet, and Dr. Eric Alston, will be happy to examine you and the members of your family and make some recommendations on what you can do to step up your dental hygiene routine at home.
 To learn more about dental care in Bend, Oregon, call 541-388-0078 today to schedule an examination at Mill Point Dental.

 Proper brushing and flossing is crucial to maintaining good oral health.
 Brushing and flossing correctly helps you avoid a number of dental problems, including tooth decay, periodontal (gum) disease, halitosis (bad breath) and staining and discoloration of the teeth.
 Our dentist and team have provided some basic instructions on brushing and flossing for you here.